The Clear Edge

 • Decision content: “Ready to build your [system]?
 Book strategy call: [link]”

-The CTA must match the content stage.
-Asking for calls on awareness content feels pushy (the reader isn’t ready).
-Not asking for calls on decision content wastes intent (the reader is ready, but you gave no path).
+Your CTA needs to match the stage of the content.
+Asking for calls on awareness content feels pushy because the reader isn’t ready, while skipping a call to action on decision content wastes intent because the reader is ready but you gave them no path.

 Results: